 Original Medicare does not provide coverage for outpatient prescription drugs.
 More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D in order to have coverage for prescriptions.
 Part D can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.

-There are 29 stand-alone Part D plans for sale in Michigan in 2020, with premiums that range from about $7 to $109/month.
+There are 23 stand-alone Part D plans for sale in Michigan in 2022, with premiums that range from about $7 to $114/month.
 Private insurers provide the Part D plans.

-Nearly 1.7 million Medicare beneficiaries in Michigan — about 80 percent of the state’s total Medicare population — had Medicare Part D prescription coverage as of September 2020.
-The majority had coverage under stand-alone Medicare Part D plans, but nearly 625,000 people had Part D coverage as part of their Medicare Advantage plans.
+1,768,102 Medicare beneficiaries in Michigan — more than 82% of the state’s total Medicare population — had Medicare Part D prescription coverage as of early 2022.
+Nearly a million beneficiaries had coverage under stand-alone Medicare Part D plans, and nearly 800,000 had Part D coverage as part of their Medicare Advantage plans.

 Medicare Part D enrollment follows the same schedule as Medicare Advantage.
 Beneficiaries can select a Part D plan when they first enroll in Medicare, and then they have an opportunity during the Medicare Annual Election Period (October 15 to December 7) to switch to a different Part D plan.
 It’s important for enrollees to compare the available Medicare Part D plans each year, to see how the various plan options would cover their current prescription drugs and to determine whether they can save money by switching to a different Part D plan for the coming year.
 If you secure coverage during the fall enrollment period, it will take effect on January 1.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Michigan?